 Keeping it Fresh

 Creator Burger has collaborated with Bay Area chefs to create burgers for different palates.
 San Francisco Chronicle’s Rising Star Chef, Chef Tu created a tangy burger, drizzled with smoked oyster aioli on a bed of mushroom, pickles, and onions called the Tsunami.
-Chef Arun Gupta of a famous Indian restaurant, DOSA, made Masala — sweet and sour burger, with a spicy kick!
+Chef Arun Gupta of a famous Indian restaurant, DOSA, made Masala — a sweet and sour burger, with a spicy kick!
 Enjoy Chef Anthony Myint’s Mission Street Food burger for those who love rich flavors of scallion, served with crunchy fried shallots.

-Creators of Creator believe that each and every one of us are natural creators, and soon, patrons can create their very own burgers.
+Creators of Creator believe that each and every one of us is natural creators, and soon, patrons can create their very own burgers.
 From creating your classics to modern ones, burger making will be easy through their app!

 Eating a burger prepared by a robot is now a reality, and our experience is one for the books!
 When first given the idea, we thought that service will resemble an automat, with little to no human interaction, but what we saw was the exact opposite!

 During our tour, we watched the robot make the burgers in action.
-From analyzing the orders to preparing the organic produce, we were up close and personal, not only with the machine but also the team.
+From analyzing the orders to preparing the organic produce, we were up close and personal, not only with the machine but also with the team.
 We also witnessed a rush of customers that triggered the robot to have multiple bun traffic jams, which their team members fixed quickly.

 Also, we had the privilege to try all their burgers by famous chefs in the Bay Area!
 Our team is excited to see Creator’s future collaborations, and maybe even create our own signature Reason Sci-fi burger with their upcoming app!